csci104/site/homework/hw3draft/programming/index.md

 ### Problem 2 (A* Search, 40%)

 The word game "Doublet" was invented by Lewis Carroll, and is a word transformation puzzle.
 Two words of identical length are given.
-The objective is to transform the first word into the second word by forming successive words of the same length, changing only one letter at a time.
+The objective is to transform the first word into the second word by forming successive valid words of the same length, changing only one letter at a time.
+The list of valid words will be provided to you.
 Here is an example from HEAD to TAIL:

 ```
 HEAD